zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

             but exploiting it is a bit tricky if you’re not used to debugging WASM internals (I struggled with that myself).
         </p>
         <p>
-            The bug is a <strong>heap overflow</strong> in the <code>editMsg</code> function.
+            The bug is a <code>heap overflow</code> in the editMsg function.
 While addMsg validates the length of input before allocating memory and storing it, editMsg skips any checks.
 It directly calls <code>memcpy</code> to copy user input into the existing message buffer, which means we can write past the allocated chunk.
         </p>
         <p>
             Let’s see this in action: